Professor Peter Whelan

 - International Competition Law (LAW5445M).

-I am the Module organiser for Central Issues in Criminal Law and International Competition Law.
+I am the Module Organiser for both Central Issues in Criminal Law (LAW5065M) and International Competition Law (LAW5445M).

 I hold a Postgraduate Diploma in Higher Education Practice, which was awarded by the University of East Anglia.